jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Cost of land
 (3) If the land is transferred to a person who disposes of it within 10 years of its acquisition by the deceased person, and the person derives income under any of sections CB 9 to CB 11 and CB 14, the cost of land to the person is—
-  (a) the cost of the land incurred by the deceased person; and (b) all other expenditure incurred by both the person and the deceased person that relate to the land for which no deduction has been allowed.
+  (a) the cost of the land incurred by the deceased person; and (b) all other expenditure incurred by the person, the deceased person, or the administrator or executor of the deceased person, as applicable, for which no deduction has been allowed.

 ### FC 6 Forestry assets transferred to close relatives
 What this section applies to